Concert memories: Parc des Princes (2008)

 For some reason I haven’t earlier blogged about the Parc des Princes show in Paris 2008.
 Partly because it was an arena/stadium show and even I had a great seat I was so far away I don’t have much material to share.
 Partly because it was only my second Mika show – I was still a newbie at live gigs – and the event was such a massive emotional experience it’s not even possible to describe or explain it all.

-The show – designed together with stage and costume designer Es Devlin – was literally a circus.
+The show – designed together with stage designer Es Devlin – was literally a circus.
 It was so colorful and full of details it almost caused a sensory overload.
 It must be one of the most important moments of Mika’s career and I’m grateful I saw it.
 At the same time wish I could see it all again, now with my current experience and point of view to be able to register and remember every detail and to see the whole event from a different perspective.

 My first thought would be how huge and important it is!
 Big on any scale and for any artist.
 I would think how special it is for Mika to make his childhood dreams come true (by creating a real circus) and I would wonder how many people and working hours are needed to prepare a concert that big/what kind of a financial risk the event must be.
 I would take hundreds of pictures and document every single detail.

-That time all I could think was myself and that I needed a Mika concert.
+That time all I could think was that I needed a Mika concert.
 I felt I hadn’t slept for 8 years.
 I needed energy and I needed something to blow my mind in a legal, somehow healthy way.
 My children were still very young and I couldn’t travel on my own so I took my whole family (including my sister in law) and spent a week in Paris to be able to see the show.
 It was wonderful!
 It worked exactly as I had hoped and kept me happy for months.